 Late bloomers in basketball who became All-Stars!

-- Michael Jordan – Didn’t make the HS varsity team his Sophomore year.
-A year later he was being recruited to UNC.
+- Michael Jordan – Didn’t make the HS varsity team his freshman year.

-- Tim Duncan – Was a swimmer in the Virgin Islands, but after a hurricane destroyed the islands only Olympic size pool, he was forced to switch sports.
+- Tim Duncan – Was a swimmer in the Virgin Islands.

-- Steve Francis – Didn’t start playing organized ball till he was 16.
+- Steve Francis – Didn’t start playing organized basketball until he was 16.

 Soccer players who were unnoticed

-- Ian Wright – was spotted playing in a Sunday League before signing his first contract at age 21.
+- Ian Wright – spotted playing Sunday League before signing at age 21.

-- Alex Morgan – started playing club soccer at the age of 14 before quickly becoming a top youth player in California.
+- Alex Morgan – started playing club soccer at 14.

 Hours and years on the ball

-BIG DIFFERENCE FROM → A player 1st learning to play vs playing in a lower level league, yet practicing on your own.
+BIG DIFFERENCE FROM → A player first learning to play vs playing in a lower level league, yet practicing on your own.

 You won’t regret spending extra time working on your own with the ball.